ck-quantuniversity/cntk_pyspark/README.md

    - [Score the images on worker nodes](#map)
    - [Evaluate model accuracy](#evaluate)

-<a name="setup"></a>
-## Install CNTK on an HDInsight Spark cluster and upload the example Jupyter Notebook

-Follow the instructions in the [Azure Documentation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apache-spark-microsoft-cognitive-toolkit) to get your HDInsight cluster ready and upload the Jupyter Notebook.
-The steps below are covered in the Jupyter Notebook itself.

 <a name="images"></a>
 ## Load sample images into a Spark Resiliant Distributed Dataset or RDD